 Mike (Ricky Tomlinson) is put in charge of the England team when the previous manager suffers a heart attack.
 But, needless to say, the appointment is a disaster.

-Old hat tactics, drunken players, and the usual press hatred, all bode less than well for the foul-mouthed Mike.
-So when the team loses its first two matches and barely qualifies for the World Cup finals in Brazil can Mike get his act together in time to save the day – and his job?
+Old hat tactics, drunken players, and the usual press hatred bode less than well for the foul-mouthed Mike.
+So when the team loses its first two matches and barely qualifies for the World Cup finals in Brazil, can Mike get his act together in time to save the day – and his job?

 Packed full of cameos from Pele, Ronaldo, and even an appearance from Atomic Kitten, it’s a funny old film about a funny old game.